Viktor Saneyev: 1980 Olympics

 Saneyev came to the 1980 Olympics hoping for a fourth gold medal, though he understood that several jumpers had better chances for a gold, especially the world record holder João Carlos de Oliveira of Brazil.
 Estonian Jaak Uudmäe won the gold medal (17.35 m), followed by Saneyev (17.24 m) and Oliveira (17.22 m).
 The event was marred by controversial judging.
 Five out of seven jumps by Australia's Ian Campbell were discarded, as well as four jumps by De Oliveira; Uudmäe had two fouls and Saneyev one.
 All IAAF inspectors were pulled out of the field on the day of the triple jump final and replaced by Soviet staff.

 Both Campbell and De Oliveira jumped beyond Uudmäe's leading mark more than once, but all of these jumps were discarded despite protests.
 The longest of Campbell's jumps was ruled a "scrape" foul: the officials claimed his trailing leg had touched the track during the step phase, though it was unlikely to scrape and jump that far.
 Saneyev did not contest his foul, though it also fell on his strongest jump.
 He later noted that the winning jump by Uudmäe was likely overstepped.
 Saneyev retired after the 1980 Olympics.
+In retirement, he headed the USSR jumping team for four years, and later worked at his formative club, Dynamo Tbilisi.